hzqst/MetaHookSv/Renderer.md

 | GoldSrc_legacy (< 6153)  | -    |
 | GoldSrc_new    (8684 ~)  | √    |
 | SvEngine       (8832 ~)  | √    |

-For GoldSrc engine: Only compatible with metahook launcher (metahook.exe) from https://github.com/hzqst/MetaHookSv, not from other source.

 #### Console Vars